htcondor/htcondor/docs/version-history/feature-versions-24-x.rst

   happened.
   :jira:`2666`

-- :tool:`condor_ssh_to_job` when entering an apptainer container now sets the supplemental unix group ids in the same way that vanilla jobs have them set.
+- :tool:`condor_ssh_to_job` when entering an Apptainer container now sets the supplemental unix group ids in the same way that vanilla jobs have them set.
   :jira:`2695`